Arka21Pal/SDN-project-firewall-traffic/git-help.md

 git push -u origin main
 ```

-## changing to the `dev` branch
+## changing to the `dev` branch (this is just an example, discuss the name of the branch on the group so we don't get confused)
 ```
 git checkout -b dev
 ```

-If you've already created a branch,
+If you've already created a branch (also an example),
 ```
 git checkout dev
 ```